Curaçao Food Guide 2026: Dutch-Caribbean Cuisine, Local Dishes & Where to Eat

 Curacao Liqueur

 You will see the electric blue liqueur with the island’s namesake at every bar or restaurant in the city.
-Interestingly it is made from the peel of a bitter orange called Lahara that was grew abundantly on the island but is not enjoyable to eat as is.
+Interestingly it is made from the peel of a bitter orange called Lahara that was grown abundantly on the island but is not enjoyable to eat as is.
 We stopped by the distillery which is in the mansion called Landhuis Chobolobo where you can take a quick self guided tour, enjoy a quick tasting, and then order a delicious frozen cocktail on their cute outdoor patio.
 There was also ice cream available and a cute gift shop with small travel friendly bottles available.

 Smoothies